Return to Paradise (2024 TV series)

 Return to Paradise is an Australian-British crime comedy drama television series which aired its first season from 8 September to 13 October 2024 in Australia and from 22 November to 27 December 2024 in the UK.
 It is the second spin-off series of long-running crime series Death in Paradise and is led by Anna Samson as DI Mackenzie Clarke.
 On 21 November 2024, it was announced that a second series of the show was in development.
 On 17 April 2025, the series went into production for series two.
 ABC announced the second season would air from 15 November 2025.
 The international premiere is set for 31 October 2025 on BBC One.
+On 26 November 2025, ABC confirmed a third season was in development; production began in March 2026.

+The series won the Silver Logie for Best Drama Program at the Logie Awards of 2025, with Samson, Tai Hara and Lloyd Griffith receiving nominations for their roles.

 Premise

 Australian-born Detective Inspector Mackenzie Clarke works for London's Metropolitan Police as the series starts.
 She returns to her home town of Dolphin Cove to help fix up her mother's house, but ends up temporarily re-joining the local police team to help them solve a murder.
 When her return to London is delayed by allegations of evidence tampering, she is forced to remain indefinitely.
-Complicating her new position is the fact that one of her co-workers is her former fiancé whom she left at the altar years earlier, and her boss is her would-be mother-in-law.
-On 3 August at the Logie Awards of 2025 Return to Paradise won the Silver Logie for Best Drama Program.
+Complicating her new position is the fact that one of her co-workers is her former fiancé whom she left at the altar years earlier, and her boss is her would-have-been mother-in-law.

-On 30 September, ABC announced the second series would air from 15 November 2025.